Chiyonofuji Mitsugu: Yokozuna

-In 1988, he went on a winning streak of 53 bouts, the third longest in sumo history, second to yokozuna Hakuhō's 63, and Futabayama's all-time record of 69.
+In 1988, he went on a winning streak of 53 bouts, the third longest in sumo history, behind yokozuna Hakuhō's 63, and Futabayama's all-time record of 69.
 The sequence began on the 7th day of the May 1988 tournament with victory over Hananoumi and continued through the July and September 1988 tournaments, ending only on the final day of the November 1988 tournament when he was defeated by Ōnokuni.
 Had he won that bout, he would have been the first wrestler ever to win three consecutive tournaments with 15–0 records.
 Nonetheless, his winning run was the best ever in the postwar period, surpassing the 45 bouts won by Taihō in 1968 and 1969.
 In July 1989 he took his 28th championship in a playoff from his stablemate Hokutoumi, marking the first time ever that two yokozuna from the same stable had met in competition.
 In September 1989 Chiyonofuji surpassed Ōshio's record of 964 career wins and became the first sumo wrestler to receive the People's Honour Award from the Japanese Prime Minister.
 In March 1990, he secured his 1000th win.
 A 32nd tournament title would have tied the record set by Taihō in 1971, but his 31st championship in November 1990 proved to be his last.